Two Weeks in Vietnam: The Ultimate Holiday Itinerary

 Skip the South

-The first thing to remind yourself when planning a two week trip to Vietnam is that there’s no way you’ll see it all.
+The first thing to remind yourself when planning to spend two weeks in Vietnam is that there’s no way you’ll see it all.
 Despite being a relatively small country there is a lot to do — I’ve spent months there, both living and travelling, and there are still popular places I haven’t been to.

 So, why skip the south?
 Saigon (AKA Ho Chi Minh City) is an interesting enough city but Hanoi is better, and chances are you’ll only want to explore one big city if you’re short on time.
 Between Saigon and Hoi An there are a few popular seaside towns, including Mui Ne and Nha Trang.
 They’re nice enough but the beaches are nothing special — go to Thailand or Cambodia is you want to laze by a pristine beach for a few days.

 My advice — fly straight to Da Nang.
 There are direct flights from some cities in Asia or you can jump on a local flight once you arrive in Saigon or Hanoi.
 Leave a few hours between flights though as sorting out visas can take a while.